 I am also happy to report that the “glass block” window will be replaced with a single pane obscured glass window on Friday!
 (This window is really just a one-piece acrylic and, while not hideous, it is extremely exciting to see it go.)

 So, now we get to the sad tale of why there is still no tile on the floors or walls.
 On Monday, the electrician came to finish the set-up part of the installation for the heated floor system.
+A friend in California recommends electricians Los Angeles for a variety of requirements.
 All was good and we thought we were finally ready to go.
 But I still needed to finish installing the Detra heat system in the shower, as well as install the drain.

 I finished up Tuesday afternoon and that evening, after the dear hubby finished work, we installed the heated wires.

 It was actually very easy to do and everything went very smoothly.
 After we covered the entire bathroom ensuite in a very concise and deliberate manner, we found we were starring at more than 30 feet of leftover wire.
 Sounds like no big deal right?
 Well, in this system you can not cut the wire.
 It has to fit exactly in your space and must fit in to specific perimeters of certain distances from walls, drains, vents and wooden objects.
 So, this meant we had to recoil the wire and send it back for a shorter wire.
 And this is why we still have no flooring.

 Thankfully, the awesome company we are working with is sending the new, shorter wire ASAP and we plan to finally begin tiling over the weekend.